-DTC will act as securities depository for the Bonds.
-The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company, New York, New York ("DTC") will act as securities depository for the Certificates.
+The Certificates will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee).
-One fully-registered Bond certificate will be issued for each maturity of the Bonds in the aggregate principal amount of such maturity, and will be deposited with DTC.
-So long as all outstanding Bonds are registered in the name of Cede &Co., or its registered assigns, neither the Corporation nor the Trustee will have any responsibility for transmitting payments to, or notifying, any holder or Beneficial Owner of the Bonds.
-For further information concerning DTC's book-entry only system, see "APPENDIX F-DTC AND THE BOOK-ENTRY ONLY SYSTEM."
+One fully-registered certificate will be issued for each Certificate Payment Date of the Certificates in the aggregate principal amount represented thereby, and will be deposited with DTC.
+For further information concerning the Book-Entry Only System, see "APPENDIX F - DTC AND THE BOOK-ENTRY ONLY SYSTEM."

-SECURITY AND SOURCES OF PAYMENT FOR THE BONDS
+SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES